replicatedhq/kurl.sh/src/markdown-pages/add-ons/velero.md

 * CRDs for configuring backups and restores

 ## Limitations
-It is recommended to familiarize the documented [Velero limitations](https://github.com/vmware-tanzu/velero/blob/master/site/docs/master/restic.md#limitations) when using this add-on.
+The limitations of Velero apply to this add-on.
+For more information, see [Limitations](https://github.com/vmware-tanzu/velero/blob/master/site/docs/master/restic.md#limitations) in the Velero GitHub repository.

 ## Advanced Install Options